 God loved us before we loved him.
 While we were still cursing restraints, scoffing at his wisdom, and complaining about his provision, he was planning a homecoming celebration.

-So, when he ran to scoop up a barefoot vagabond, and screamed, “Kill the fattened calf!” his servants knew precisely what to do.
+So, when he ran to scoop up a barefoot vagabond, and hollered, “Cook up the best cuts of steak for dinner!” his servants knew precisely what to do.
 They scrambled to build a fire, carve the steaks, strike up the instruments, and cue the dancing.

-When the rebellious and the prideful return empty-handed to suffer the humiliation of receiving God’s excessive love, we call it grace.
+When rebellious and prideful people return empty-handed to suffer the humiliation of receiving God’s excessive love, we call it grace.

 That kind of love requires a supernatural strength to comprehend.
 To know it requires child-like faith.
 And to tell about it requires more than a definition.